katknow/Drafts/mapping-usermarkerlabel.md

 ![Marker selected with Image added.
 The media is also visible in the sidebar, along with an option for "no image"](../modules/modulesfiles/Mapping-addImage.png)

 Users can also contribute item locations via the Collecting[..modules/collecting.md] module.
 Once the module is installed, click Collecting in the left-hand navigation for the specific site and select "Add new form".
 Alternatively, you can click edit (pencil icon) to add the option to an existing form.
-Click "Add Prompt", which will open a drawer  and ask you to select a **Prompt Type** from the dropdown.
+To allow users to submit location information via the Collecting form, click "Add Prompt".
+This will open a drawer and allow you to select a **Prompt Type** from the dropdown.
 Select Item Media, and when the **Media Type** dropdown appears select Map.
-Click "Add changes" and then "Save".
+Click "Add changes", then "Save".

 ![Configuration options for creating a new prompt in a Collecting form.
 The dropdown for Prompt Type apears in the drawer.](https://user-images.githubusercontent.com/84726696/187744345-21263622-e478-4e25-8950-f58ece306364.png)

-On the public facing Collecting page, users will then be able to provide locations by clicking directly on the map and providing a label in the field directly below it.
+On the public facing Collecting page, users will then be able to provide location information for an item by clicking directly on the map and providing a label in the field directly below it.
 If the field below the map is left blank, the marker will be labeled with the contents of the Title field.

 ![The public facing Collecting page includes a map for selecting a location.
 A field directly below the map allows users to input the marker label.](https://user-images.githubusercontent.com/84726696/187745073-67885c2b-4a93-482b-8a7a-310537d2a242.png)